 - 2-4 pieces of raw bacon, chopped

-- spaghetti (as much as you’d like- we use just more than a pound for our brood)
+- spaghetti (as much as you’d like- we use an entire package for our brood)

 - half a red onion, sliced thin

 - 2 tsp or 4 cloves chopped garlic

 - optional toppings: kalamata olives, Parmesan cheese, feta cheese, fresh diced tomatoes, fresh basil

 - Cook your pasta according to the package for al dente texture